Peter-Chong/Podcast-Recommendation-System/README.md

 If the recommendation is one of the podcasts the subscriber also subscribed to, it will mark as true positive.
 We can also see that the recommendation is fairly accurate as the 5 recommendations are all within the same genre as the input podcast.

 We then try to visualize the CountVectorizer matrix by applying supervised UMAP and reduce the dimension to 2.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/bow_umap.png" />

 ### TF-IDF + Cosine Similarity

+Next, we then apply TF-IDF model to vectorize the text.
+This model works well since it reduce the weight for those frequent and generic words such as "podcast" or "this".
+As we can observe in the UMAP plot below, this model clusters the genre pretty well.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/tfidf_recs.png" />

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/tfidf_umap.png" />

 ### Word2Vec + Cosine Similarity

+Lastly, we apply the Word2Vec model.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/w2v_recs.png" />

+By applying word2vec model, it comes with a function where we can see the "synonym" of a word.
+For example, the word funny is most similar to the word hilarious and delightfully based on our model.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/w2v_top10.png" />

+The UMAP also shows a nice clustering between the genres.

 <img src="https://github.com/Peter-Chong/Podcast-Recommendation-System/blob/main/images/w2v_umap.png" />

 ## Future Scope

+In the future, I hope to:
+1) Apply different model such as GloVe
+2) Recommend podcast episodes instead
+3) Create a better testing metric such as genre classification to validate model
+4) Try out collaborative filtering

 ## Code and Resources:
 **Programming Language:** Python